Linda Katehi: Involvement in STEM

 In August 2011, Katehi voiced her support of the California STEM Learning Network in her Huffington Post blog.
 The California STEM Learning Network, otherwise known as CLSNet, was starting in 2008 with funding provided by the S.D.
 Bechtel Jr. Foundation and the Bill and Melinda Gates Foundation.
 CLSNet promotes the importance of STEM fields as well as pushes to increase the number of students graduating high school with the intent to go into STEM fields in the state of California.

 In September 2012, Katehi was awarded a $3.725 million grant over 5 years from the National Science Foundation to establish an ADVANCE program at UC Davis, with the goal of increasing female participation in science, technology, engineering and mathematics (STEM) education and careers.
 Katehi serves as the principal investigator and chairs the project's steering committee.
 According to UC Davis, the grant money will be used, in part, to create the Center for the Advancement of Multicultural Perspectives on Science (CAMPOS).
 The CAMPOS initiative's primary focus is increasing cultural diversity and supporting Latinas in STEM careers.

 In October 2012, Katehi was included on the California STEM Learning Network's list of twelve "Leading Women in STEM."
 The Network recognized Katehi for her work in increasing STEM opportunities for women and girls and serving as a role model in the field.

 In March 2013, Katehi was chosen to speak at the 26th annual Yolo County Women's History Month luncheon.
 Katehi also gave a keynote address about her work in STEM at the Consortium for Women and Research's annual Distinguished Women in Science Lecture Series in April 2013.

 Resumption of academic work

 In July 2017, the Sacramento Bee reported that Katehi would begin teaching at UC Davis again in the 2017-18 academic year as a "distinguished professor".
-She would receive an equivalent salary to her salary as chancellor.
+She would receive a salary equivalent to her salary as chancellor.
 Public interest experts criticized the move as atypical, noting that Katehi's salary would be higher than any other professor in her department, even those with full teaching loads.
 While UC Davis officials initially announced her position as being an engineering and gender studies professor, they revealed a few weeks later that she would only be teaching one engineering class every academic quarter.
 Salary experts again criticized the situation as inequitable in comparison with Katehi's high salary.